LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 $ play new todolist
 ```

-The Play command will ask you a few questions.
+The Play tool will ask you a few questions.
 Choose to create a **simple Java application** project template.

 [[images/new.png]]

 The `play new` command creates a new directory `todolist/` and populates it with a series of files and directories.
 The most important are as follows.

-`app/` contains the application’s core, split between models, controllers and views directories.
+* `app/` contains the application’s core, split between models, controllers and views directories.
 This is the directory where .java source files live.

-`conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.
+* `conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.

-`project` contains the build scripts.
+* `project` contains the build scripts.
 The build system is based on sbt.
 But a new play application comes with a default build script that will just works fine for our application.

-`public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.
+* `public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.

-`test/` contains all the application tests.
-Tests are written either as JUnit tests.
+* `test/` contains all the application tests.
+Tests can be written as JUnit tests.

-> Because Play uses UTF-8 as single encoding, it’s very important that all text files hosted in these directories are encoded using this charset.
+> Because Play uses UTF-8 as the single encoding, it’s very important that all text files hosted in these directories use this encoding.
 Make sure to configure your text editor accordingly.

 ## Using the Play console